UW-Hydro/HYEENNA/README.md

 # HYEENNA
-Hydrologic Entropy Estimators based on Nearest Neighbor Approximations
+Hydrologic Entropy Estimators based on Nearest Neighbor Approximations provides estimators for information theoretic quantities as well as a series of algorithms and analysis tools implemented in pure python.

 ## Installation
 For now, HYEENNA is only available to install from source.
 To do so, clone HYEENNA with: